Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 3 steaks on a fork at different cooking temperature doneness

-How to order a steak in France cooked the way you like it (and hamburgers too)
+How to order a steak in France, cooked the way you like it (and hamburgers, too)

-1 Blue Rare
+1 Blue rare

 2 Rare

-3 Medium Rare
+3 Medium rare

 4 Medium

-5 Medium Well
+5 Medium well

-6 Well Done
+6 Well done

-But, no matter how streamlined this scale has become, cooking meat to your desired level of doneness isn’t an exact science.
+No matter how streamlined this scale has become, cooking meat to your desired level of doneness isn’t an exact science.

 In a busy kitchen, chefs aren’t standing over their stoves with a meat thermometer or colour chart to ensure your steak is cooked at the exact temperature that falls somewhere on the doneness scale.
 It’s mainly done by time, colour and sometimes by touch.

-There is also a bit of subjectivity when it comes to steak cooking levels.
-One home cook might call a pink steak medium rare, while their neighbour might look at that same piece of pink steak and call it medium.
+• One home cook might call a pink steak medium-rare, while their neighbour might look at the same piece of pink steak and call it medium.

-However, there is enough overlap, and the differences are usually minimal.
-Keep that in mind as you read through the cooking levels of doneness and their temperatures.
+But don’t worry; there is enough overlap, and the differences are usually minimal.
+I just wanted to bring that to your attention as we go through the cooking levels of doneness and their temperatures.

 There are 4 main cooking levels for beef and steak temperatures in French (levels of doneness)